nhsconnect/prm-practice-migration/guide/role/project-managers.md

 * Do you know the exact date/time when the final data extract will be taken?

-* At the time of the final data extract, have you ensured that all users are logged off the source supplier system so that the supplier can do the data extraction?
+* At the time of the final data extract, have you ensured that all users are logged off the existing supplier system (source) so that the supplier can do the data extraction?

 #### Do you have a plan for how you will handle the following during the cutover?